 - Pre-soak your hair.
 Rather than allow chlorinated water or saltwater to be absorbed into your hair, rinse your hair with fresh water until it is saturated.
 Once saturated, it will be difficult for the undesirable water to get absorbed into your hair.

 - Wear a swim cap.
-Swim caps are not designed to keep your hair dry, but they can certainly limit how much water reaches your hair.
+While swim caps are not designed to keep your hair dry, but they can certainly limit how much water reaches your hair.
 After soaking your hair, it will also make it easier to put on a swim cap.

 - Apply leave-in conditioner or natural oils prior to entering the water.
 If you want even more protection, apply leave-in conditioner or natural oils such as coconut oil or jojoba oil to your hair.
 This will replenish the oil that was removed from your hair during rinsing and act as a protective layer while you’re swimming.